pubky/pubky-knowledge-base/Concepts/Semantic Social Graph.md

 - **Decentralized Indexing**: Pubky provides a decentralized approach to indexing, meaning that users aren't reliant on a single entity to determine the importance or visibility of content.
 Users have the power to decide what they want to see and how they want their views into the social graph to evolve.

-(NOTE: During the initial bootstrapping phase of Pubky, the Semantic Social Graph may be limited in decentralization until more builders adopt the system.
-Synonym is actively developing tools to make it easier to run a Pubky homeserver, or self-host.)
+> _NOTE_: During the initial bootstrapping phase of Pubky, the Semantic Social Graph may be limited in decentralization until more builders adopt the system.
+Synonym is actively developing tools to make it easier to run a Pubky [[Homeservers|homeserver]], or self-host.

 ## Web of Trust